 But the exchange comes with a consequence.
 With the number of electrons changed, each atom no longer has a neutral charge.

 Fluorine’s electrons now outnumber its protons, giving the atom a slight overall negative charge.
 Sodium now has more protons than electrons, giving it a positive charge.
 The changed atoms are now called ‘ions’, and the opposite charges attract each other.
 They stick together in an ‘ionic bond’.
 A molecule of sodium fluoride is formed, which is the blue stuff that dentists put on your teeth.

-Atoms joined with ionic bonds tend to lump together in a lattice structure like crystals.
-When you put them in water they tend to dissolve, as the special charge of water molecules is often more attractive to the ions than each other.
+Atoms joined with ionic bonds tend to join together in a lattice structure like crystals.
+When you put them in water they tend to dissolve, as the special attraction of water molecules is often more attractive to the ions than each other.

-Ions tend to pile on each other to form a giant lattice.
+Ions tend to self-organise together to form a giant lattice.
 Image source: Get Revising UK

 Forming covalent molecules